 Research Scientist II, Nursing Regulation

 Brendan joined the Research Department in May 2018.
 He is an experienced researcher with more than 10 years in quantitative modeling and consulting.
 As principal investigator, Brendan is currently working to aggregate data from the National Hospital Ambulatory Medical Care Survey (NHAMCS) to examine issues of health care access and utilization by comparing national practice patterns of Advanced Practice Registered Nurses (APRN) to physicians.
-Brendan is also leading two additional projects focusing on this APRN subgroup, one which focuses specifically on mental health providers and the second that assesses broad workforce trends.
-Brendan is also developing studies to analyze Canadian facility protocol for reporting nurse involvement in adverse events, Medicare Part A and B claims, and state-level all-payer claims databases to better understand how state variations in scope of practice regulations enable or restrict APRN practice patterns across the U.S.
+Brendan is also leading additional projects focusing on mental health providers, Advanced Practice Registered Nurse (APRN) workforce trends, and Canadian facility protocol for reporting nurse involvement in adverse events.
+Future projects include a deeper examination of Medicare Part A and B claims and state-level all-payer claims databases to assess how state variations in scope of practice regulations enable or restrict APRN practice patterns across the U.S.

 Kyrani Reneau, MA

 Senior Coordinator, Nursing Regulation